 - Lead of the Plymouth GPU Research Center.

 - Programme Manager for the (six) Foundation Year Technology programmes in the Faculty of Science and Engineering.
 Stage Tutor and Senior Personal Tutor for four of these programmes.

-- Admissions Tutor for BSc (Hons) Mathematics with Foundation Year, and assistant Admissions Tutor for year 1 Mathematics programmes.
+- Admissions Tutor for BSc (Hons) Mathematics with Foundation Year.
+Assistant Admissions Tutor for Mathematical Sciences.

-- Teaches across several schools, including service teaching, Mathematics degree students and 3rd year projects supervision.
+- Interdisciplinary teaching including service teaching, Mathematics degree students and 3rd year projects supervision.